Meet March 2 @ 6PM

 BNA board meetings at 6:00pm

-Odd-even and same-side parking restrictions take effect on Nov.
+Odd-even and same-side parking restrictions took effect on Nov.
 1, regardless of whether there is snow.
 The parking rule is in effect until April 1, 2026.
 Streets with restrictions have odd-even or same-side parking signs posted.

 The new city website connects you to everything you need.
 24 hrs., 7 days a week.